hae-long/vue3-draggable-resizable/README.md

 type: `Boolean`<br>
 default: `false`<br>

-Defines the component`s height can be modify or not
+Defines the component's height can be modified or not

 ```html
 <Vue3DraggableResizable :disabledH="true" />